 You're safe and can carry on, when the tester is not being able to detect anything anymore.

 After turning off the power (or circuit to be precise), grab the stud finder.
 It's obvious that there are gonna be some obstacles on the way, so it's necessary to mark them for wiring convenience.

 Use the stud finder to locate those obstacles (studs).
 At the time of running wire, make sure to lay the cable straightly and run it over all the obstacles.
 Otherwise, it'll be difficult to fish and secure the cable.

 Whether you're working with a single circuit or a whole junction box, a connector is needed to be installed anyway.
 Actually not one though, two connectors have to be established for complete cable work.

 These two connectors should be installed in two different places.
 One in the junction box or where the circuit is situated and the other one in the device box.
 Now take the cable and cut it.
 After cutting, connect the two ends of the cable to those two boxes.
 Tighten the connection using clamps or pin.

 Use Cable Straps

 Now, take the cable straps.
-Use these straps to fasten the cable to the wall.
+Use these straps to fasten the cable to the wall for in-wall speaker.
 When you're using these straps, you have to put them maintaining a certain distance.
 No, it's not a customized thing, more of a code.
 Two cable straps should have a maximum distance of four and a half feet, and the distance should be of 12 inches from each box/each end.

 Rip off the Cable Ends